Digressive/On-Prem-AD-User-Creator-Utility/README.md

 * Requires A CSV file containing the FirstName and LastName of each user to create.
 * Configurable list of groups to add new users to.
 * Randomly generated passwords for each user.
-* User names are generated from firstname & a 3 digit random number.
+* User names are generated from first name & a 3 digit random number.
 * The utility requires at least PowerShell 5.0.
 * This utility has been tested on Windows 10, Windows Server 2019 and Windows Server 2016 (Datacenter and Core Installations).